Why study this course

 The MEng allows you to use the last two years to expand and strengthen your knowledge in medical engineering.
 You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.

-An added advantage of this MEng Medical Engineering (International) course is that one semester is spent studying engineering through the medium of English in a partner university overseas.
-They include universities in countries such as France, Germany, Italy, the USA, Australia, Canada and more.
+An added advantage of this MEng Medical Engineering (International) course is that one semester is spent studying engineering through the medium of English at one of our partner universities overseas.
+In the past, our students have visited universities in Australia and the USA.

 You will have the opportunity to take a year of industrial placement between your second and third years of academic study.
-With this option we will support you in finding a placement that will allow you to experience at first- hand, a professional working environment.
+With this option, we will support you in finding a placement that will allow you to experience a professional working environment.
 If you are successful in securing a placement you will be paid a salary and will enhance your employability skills through direct experience of working in business, industry or the public sector.

 Other medical engineering courses include a thorough grounding in the fundamentals of medical engineering if you choose a BEng course.